 To help identify any potential risks within our supply chains (including in respect of new suppliers and commercial arrangements), we undertake a due diligence assessment taking into consideration the following factors:

-- Geographical location of the business or manufacture/supply of goods;
+- The geographical location of the business or manufacture/supply of goods;

 - Industry sector – we recognise that certain sectors suffer greater exposure to slavery and human trafficking practices;